 Until your cat is cleared of worms, wash your hands thoroughly every time you touch any part of their body.
 It’s especially important to wash your hands after you clean their litter box.
 You may want to wear gloves for this activity.
 Regularly disinfect the floor around the litter box.

 It’s best to avoid close contact as much as possible when your cat has worms.
 Unfortunately, this may mean different sleeping arrangements.
 Avoid letting your cat in your bed until the infection is cleared.
 If your cat is on any shared furniture throughout the house, vacuum and clean it daily to prevent the spread of worms to others.

 This doesn’t mean you can’t pet or play with your cat during this time, and you still should.
 Your cat still needs attention and support while they’re dealing with this situation.
 Just take care to clean all toys and your hands afterward.

-Always take your cat for their annual vet visits to check for parasites.
+Always take your cat for their regular vet visits to check for parasites, especially if your cat has outdoor access, they hunt, or they eat raw food.
 If you notice any worms in your cat, take them to the vet right away for treatment.
-This will likely include medication to kill the worms, and it may have to be given in multiple doses by you at home.
-Always use flea, tick, and mosquito treatments to prevent worm larvae from external parasites, including heartworms.
+This will likely include medication to kill the worms, with multiple doses by you at home.
+Always use external and internal parasite prevention for your cat, even if they only live indoors.

-It is possible, although rare, to get worms from your cat if they’re sleeping in your bed.
-If your cat has an active worm infection, the best thing to do is keep them out of your bed until the worms are gone.
-Accidentally ingesting a worm egg will create an infestation in you too.
+If your cat has worms, it is possible for you to get them if they’re sleeping in your bed.
+If your cat has an active worm infection, the best thing to do is keep them out of your bed while you treat them until the worms are gone.
+Accidentally ingesting a worm egg or larvae will create an infestation in you too.